Daniel Balavoine

 Daniel Xavier-Marie Balavoine ([danjɛl ɡzavje maʁi balavwan]; 5 February 1952 – 14 January 1986) was a French singer and songwriter.
-He was hugely popular in the French-speaking world in the early 1980s; he inspired many singers of his generation such as Jean-Jacques Goldman, Michel Berger, who was his closest friend, as well as the Japanese pop-rock group Crystal King.
+He was popular in the French-speaking world in the early 1980s; he inspired many singers of his generation such as Jean-Jacques Goldman, Michel Berger, who was his closest friend, as well as the Japanese pop-rock group Crystal King.
 Balavoine was a part of the original cast of the rock opera Starmania in 1978, which was written by Berger.

 Balavoine also took part in motorsports and French political life; he is known for a 1980 televised verbal confrontation with then-Socialist presidential candidate François Mitterrand.
 In the French music business, he earned his place with his powerful voice, wide range and recognisable lyrics, which were full of sadness and revolt.
 His songs dealt in themes of despair, pain and death, although hope was present as well.

 Biography

 Childhood

 Balavoine was born on 5 February 1952 in Alençon, France.
 He was the youngest in a family of six children.
 He had two sisters and three brothers.
 His father, Emile, was an urban engineer and worked for the Reconstruction Ministry.
 His mother was an antiques wholesaler.
-In 1959, his father relocated to Algeria, while Daniel moved to southern city of Pau and attended a boarding school, an experience he clearly didn't appreciate.
+In 1959, his father relocated to French Algeria, while Daniel moved to the southern city of Pau and attended a boarding school, an experience he clearly did not enjoy.
 When he was eleven, he heard "She Loves You" by The Beatles which sparked his taste in music.
 In 1968, while attending high school, he was one of the many youth who supported the nationwide strikes.

 With Présence

 Having fully decided to make a living in music, he began to perform as a ballroom singer in Pau, covering Bob Dylan songs.
 In 1971, he moved to Paris but was disappointed and returned to Pau.
 Soon afterwards, he answered an audition in Paris to join a hard rock band, Présence, whose singer had just left.
 Another future singer, Laurent Voulzy, was his main competition for that position.
 Ultimately, Balavoine was chosen and went into the studio.
-The band soon released an album which wasn't a big success.
+The band soon released an album which was not a great success.
 Despite that, they toured all over France.
 In 1972, the band signed a contract with Warner Music Group but Balavoine quit the group.